aptible/www.aptible.com/source/legal/trademark.md

 You may not use the Aptible Marks in any manner that violates any United States or foreign, federal, state, provincial, municipal, local or other, law or regulation.
 Without limiting the foregoing, or any provision in the Terms of Service, you may not display any Aptible Mark on your site if your site contains or displays adult content or promotes illegal activities, gambling, or the sale of tobacco or alcohol to persons under twenty-one (21) years of age.

 ### Reservation of Rights
-Except for the limited permission specified in Section 3 above, nothing in the Terms of Service or these Trademark Guidelines shall grant or be deemed to grant you any right, license, title or interest in or to any Aptible Mark or any of our or our affiliates’ other trademarks, service marks, trade names, logos, product names, service names, legends, other designations, or abbreviations of any of the foregoing.
+Except for the limited permission specified in Section 3 above, nothing in the Terms of Service or this Policy shall grant or be deemed to grant you any right, license, title or interest in or to any Aptible Mark or any of our or our affiliates’ other trademarks, service marks, trade names, logos, product names, service names, legends, other designations, or abbreviations of any of the foregoing.
 You acknowledge and agree that we and our affiliates retain any and all intellectual property and other proprietary rights in and to the Aptible Marks.
 All use by you of the Aptible Marks including any goodwill associated therewith, shall inure to the benefit of Aptible.

 ### No Challenges
 You agree that you will not, at any time, challenge or encourage, assist or otherwise induce third parties to challenge the Aptible Marks (except to the extent such restriction is prohibited by law) or our registration thereof, nor shall you attempt to register any trademarks, service marks, trade names, logos, product names, service names, legends, domain names, other designations, or abbreviations of any of the foregoing, or other distinctive brand features that are confusingly similar in any way (including, but not limited to, sound, appearance and spelling) to the Aptible Marks.

 ### Contact Information
-If you have questions regarding your obligations under these Trademark Guidelines or questions about any Aptible Mark, please email us at [legal@aptible.com](mailto:legal@aptible.com).
+If you have questions regarding your obligations under this Policy or questions about any Aptible Mark, please email us at [legal@aptible.com](mailto:legal@aptible.com).